matteoferla/Fragmenstein/minor_notes.md

 The wobbly extras are good to set deviations for the coordinate constraints.

+## Bottleneck

+The problem why the code is slow is the distance matrix, which is becomes a huge mess due to atoms that did not map correctly.

 ## Removing the ones that do not map equally

 So as a test case, let's get an even more extreme case, `ALE-HEI-f28a35b5-17` which has 8 hits listed,